pdjr-archive/Spudpole/README.md

 #define serialCode" "0001"
 Spudpole mySpudpole(manufacturerName, modelCode, serialCode);
 ```
-There are a number of configuration methods which set-up and select some optional
+There following configuration methods set-up and enable optional features.
-features.

 The _setControlCallback()_ method forces __Spudpole__ call an external function
 each time the state model enters DEPLOYING, RETRIEVING or STOPPED states.
 The